Vyacheslav Vasilevsky: Bellator MMA

 In the semifinal round, Vyacheslav faced Maiquel Falcão on April 20 at Bellator LXVI.
-He lost the fight via unanimous decision (28–29, 28–29, 28–29).
+He lost the fight via unanimous decision.

 Vasilevsky was expected to face Doug Marshall in the Bellator Season Eight Middleweight tournament before being replaced by Andreas Spang.

 Return to M-1 Global

 Vasilevsky defeated Charles Andrade on May 23, 2013 at M-1 Challenge 39.
-He won via unanimous decision (30–27, 30–27, 30–27).
+He won via unanimous decision.
 Vasilevsky then faced Vitor Nobrega on October 20, 2013 at M-1 Challenge 42.
-He won via TKO (punches) in the first round.
+He won by TKO via punches in the first round.

 He then faced Ramazan Emeev for M-1 Challenge Middleweight Championship at M-1 Challenge 51 on September 7, 2014.
 Vasilevsky won the fight via TKO in the fourth round.

 Vasilevsky faced former Bellator MMA Middleweight Champion Alexander Shlemenko on February 19, 2016 at M-1 Challenge 68.
 He lost this fight via split decision.

-Vasilevsky returned to M-1 four months later he replaced the injured Ramazan Emeev and to face Alexander Shlemenko in a rematch on June 16, 2016 at M-1 Challenge 64.
-Despite being battered by Vasilevsky in the first two rounds, Shlemenko rallied and won the fight via guillotine choke in the third round.
+Vasilevsky returned to M-1 four months later to replace the injured Ramazan Emeev against Alexander Shlemenko in a rematch on June 16, 2016 at M-1 Challenge 64.
+Shlemenko won the fight via guillotine choke in the third round.

 Absolute Championship Berkut

-On 16 September 2016 Vasilevsky signed with the ACB.

-Vasilevsky was expected to face Albert Duraev on December 18, 2016, at ACB 50 for vacant middleweight title.
-Vasilevsky however, pulled out of the fight after got injury ear, the bout was cancelled.

-Vasilevsky was expected to face Albert Duraev on April 15, 2017 at the ACB 57: Payback for vacant middleweight title.
+In September 2016, Vasilevsky signed with the ACB.
+He was expected to face Albert Duraev on April 15, 2017 at the ACB 57: Payback for the vacant middleweight title.
 However, Duraev pulled out of the fight on 7 April and was replaced by Ibragim Chuzhigaev.

 Vasilevsky faced Will Noland on July 22, 2017 at ACB 65: Silva vs. Agnaev.
 He won the fight via submission in the first round.